 If you have a mortgage

-If you have a mortgage, typically, rates go up and your monthly payments will increase when the bank rate goes up.* However, if you have a fixed-rate mortgage, nothing will change during the fixed period.
+Typically, your monthly payments will increase if the bank rate goes up and decrease if the bank rate goes down.* However, if you have a fixed-rate mortgage, nothing will change during the fixed period.
 If you’re not sure what mortgage deal you have, check your paperwork or with your mortgage provider to find out.

 *Mortgage rates are based on a number of different factors, not just the bank rate.